I am a property owner and would like to rent to HCV program participants. How do I list my property?

 When will I get paid for allowing the participant to live on my property?

-HAP checks are issued between the 1st and the 5th of each month as long as the participant remains in good standing with the program and the unit continues to meet HUD Housing Quality Standards.
+HAP checks are issued three times a month.
+At the beginning, middle and end of the month as long as the participant remains in good standing with the program and the unit continues to meet HUD Housing Quality Standards.

 Who determines the rent for my property when I rent it to a program participant?